kowabunga/Angular-Recipe-App-FS/README.md

 # Delectable Recipes Supports the Following Functionalities:

+- Test Account:

+  - A test account has been created for users to test the site.
+The information is as follows:
+    - email: msmith@gmail.com
+    - password: 123456

 - Viewing Recipes:

   - A user of the site can easily view recipes created by other users.
 These recipes include steps that can be easily paginated through via prev/next buttons in addition to a direct link to individuals Steps at the top of the step.